Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4: Fire Trail
 			// 8: Acid Trail (Only available in Left 4 Dead 2.)
 			"Rock Effects"				"0"

+			// Syntax: "Special"/"spec"/"Infected"/"inf"
+			"Special"
+			{
+				// Note: Override any of the settings in the "Particles" section for each special infected here.

+				// Example
+				"Body Effects"				"0"
+				"Rock Effects"				"0"
+			}
 		}
 		"Health"
 		{